Haveringland St Peter

 Visiting Haveringland St Peter

-But now about the church: in the 1820s this Church was depicted as having no chancel, no south aisle nor transept.
+In the 1820s this Church was depicted as having no chancel, no south aisle nor transept.
 A very major restoration took place in 1858, when all the new walls were faced with cut flints and all the windows were renewed.
 Only the north nave wall might be medieval, but it has 19th century buttresses.
 The round tower dates back to the 11th century, with its round-headed belfry openings with flint jambs, though the arches were renewed in the 19th century.
 There are also three more round-headed openings with flint and tile heads, and flint and ferricrete jambs.
 The parapet, with cut flint panels, is 19th century.
 Inside, the tower arch is tall and narrow, and the only dressed stone is used in the imposts.

 The font stands at the west end of the north aisle and has a 14th century bowl, with simple trefoil arches, set on a 19th century stem.
 The south transept contains benches, one with the shield, a lion’s head, of Lord de Ramsey 1925.
 There is also nearby a very large stone in the floor, with an indent of a knight in armour and a carved inscription for Sir Roger de Bylney circa 1330.